craftedcodes/craftedcodes/README.md

 # Hi there, I'm Lea! 👋👾
 ### *Full Stack Web Developer trained by Le Wagon and SheCodes.io* 👩‍💻 🎉

-🔭 I am currently working on the wireframe and db schema for my new and responsive portfolio website...
+🔭 I am currently working on the new Deviance app in my internship at RGMT Network UG...

 👯 ... and if I am free, always open for collaborations!

-🔥 My strength is definitely front end - especially CSS animations (at least in my last team project "Charlie").
+🔥 My strength is definitely front end - especially CSS animations and LottieFiles animation.
+Also I am very good in Flutter.

 ⏳ My life before coding: After graduating from a high school with focus on psychology and sociology, I founded a business and later studied fashion design.